 The Institute has a unique model of joint faculty appointments with the departments of Anthropology, Economics, History, Political Science, Sociology, Philosophy and the Schools of Business and Law and Social Work.
-The Institute currently has eleven joint hires.
+The Institute currently has ten joint hires.